cilium/cilium/Documentation/concepts.rst

    container cluster.

  * Containers making outgoing connections.
-Examples include connecting to 3rd-party API services like Twillio or Stripe as well as accessing private APIs that are hosted elsewhere in your enterprise datacenter or cloud deployment.
+Examples include connecting to 3rd-party API services like Twilio or Stripe as well as accessing private APIs that are hosted elsewhere in your enterprise datacenter or cloud deployment.